INJAZ Al-Arab: Awards & Publications

-INJAZ Al-Arab received the Takreem Foundation “Excellence in Education Award” for 2019.

 The resilience and success of INJAZ Al-Arab’s network throughout the COVID-19 pandemic in 2020 was featured in Harvard Professor Fernando Reimers new published book "Leading Educational Change During a Pandemic- Reflections on Hope and Possibility".
 The book discusses how (28) entrepreneurial educators pivoted to sustain educational opportunities.
 Book contribution by Akef Aqrabawi.

 INJAZ Al-Arab in the News

 Queen Rania of Jordan is a supporter of INJAZ Al-Arab.
 In 2015, she chaired a discussion with entrepreneurs in celebration of INJAZ Al-Arab's 10th anniversary, showcasing alumni's success stories.

 INJAZ Al-Arab is frequent in the Skoll Foundation website, whose mission is to drive large-scale change by investing in, connecting, and celebrating social entrepreneurs and the innovators who help them solve the world’s most pressing problems.

 INJAZ Al-Arab has been mentioned several times in The Skoll World Forum Online, a year-round platform that focuses on a variety of areas, including education and economic opportunity.
 The Skoll World Forum Online is affiliated with the Skoll Foundation.
 Akef Aqrabawi, President and CEO of Middle East/North Africa for Junior Achievement Worldwide.
 INJAZ Al-Arab has also been featured on the website.

 Soraya Salti, who has also been awarded the Skoll Foundation Award in 2009, has been listed as a social entrepreneur with the Schwab Foundation for Social Entrepreneurship.
 According to Schwab, social entrepreneurs drive social innovation and transformation in various fields including education, health, environment and enterprise development.